menus12/DAwR-2024-covid/README.md

 MunicipalName     356       0
 RNA_flow        51600     918
 ```
+Snippet 1.
+Unique and missing values in sewer dataframe

 There are 918 missing values of **RNA_flow** feature so these observations are removed from dataset.